doc4d/docs/docs/WritePro/user-legacy/using-a-4d-write-pro-area.md

 4D Write Pro documents support headers and footers.
 These headers and footers are related to sections.

 A section is a part of a document which is defined by a page range and can have its own paging and common attributes.
 A document can contain any number of sections (from just one, up to the total number of pages).
 Each page can only belong to one section, except pages with continuous section breaks (see below).

+4D Write Pro documents can contain:

+- one or more sections (one section by default)
+- for each section, up to three subsections:
+   - first page subsection
+   - left page(s) subsection
+   - right page(s) subsection

 You can define a set of headers and footers for each section.